armstrongnate/school/cs4600/notes/notes.md

 * There won't be many lectures, today will probably be the biggest lecture
 * Jill Ellis will come next week to talk about being professional
 * Watch email for TBA dates
-* Don't come to class for IT interviews
+* IT interview days are not required for CS students
 * He does plan on putting up a Canvas course

 ### Assignment 1 - Project Specification